bernardosulzbach/dungeon/README.md

 Planned features
 ----------------
 - Write a total row on the ``saves`` output.
-- The Hero can have dreams during this.
+- The Hero can have dreams during his sleep.
-- Achievements should be based on statistics.
-- Books to teach spells for the character.
-- The ability to learn and use spells.
+- Remove the ``counters`` package.
+(Merge into ``stats``).
 - Alignment system.
-(Killing good creatures make you evil.)
+(Killing good creatures makes you evil)
-- Trees.
+- Command objects.
+(How?)
-- A Command type for the commands, create an instance for all commands and iterate through them.
 - Store command help in the respective Command object.
 - Store aliases independently and let the player add and remove aliases.
-- Maps (a ``map`` command that prints an ASCII map of the locations the player already visited).
+- A ``map`` command that prints an ASCII map of the locations the player knows.
-- Creature will have an bloodAlcoholContent double variable (% by volume).
+- Creatures will have a bloodAlcoholContent variable (% by volume).
 - AttackAlgorithms will account for insobriety.
-- Implement a third coordinate to Point (z).
+- Implement a third coordinate to Point.
-- Implement dungeons (in z = -1).
+- Implement dungeons. (in z = -1)
-- Implement healing during sleep.
-- Harvesting.
 - Farming.
-(Gathering seeds, planting and harvesting.)
+(Gathering seeds, planting and harvesting)
 - Factions.
 - Reputations.